 The iPhone X kickstarted a major redesign of Apple’s iPhone range, and that design is still broadly kicking about in the iPhone 12 — even if Apple has made some changes to the formula.
-But just because it still looks good, doesn’t mean the 2017 hardware isn’t starting to creak a little.
-While the high-end processor is still probably doing fine, it’s likely your battery is starting to give.
+But even though the iPhone X still looks good, that doesn’t mean the hardware from 2017 isn’t starting to creak a little.
+While the high-end processor is likely to be doing fine, your battery may be starting to give.

-Mophie’s Juice Pack cases are the gold standard where battery cases are concerned, so we’re delighted it’s still offering the Juice Pack Access for the iPhone X. It doesn’t come with the largest capacity around and offers just 2,000mAh — about a third of some of the largest battery cases.
-But that’s still enough to boost your battery life significantly, and what you lose in extra battery power, you gain in a slimmer profile and an extremely high-quality build.
-A series of LED lights on the back shows how much battery you have left, and you can click the power button to turn on charging.
-It’s made from tough polycarbonate, which means it’s also pretty protective.
-However, it’s certainly not cheap.
+Mophie’s Juice Pack cases are the gold standard where battery cases are concerned, so we’re delighted it’s still offering the Juice Pack Access for the iPhone X. It doesn’t come with the largest capacity, offering just 2,000mAh — but that’s still enough to boost your battery life significantly.
+What you lose in extra battery power, you gain in a slimmer profile and an extremely high-quality build, so it’s a great choice if you’d rather have a slimmer case that’ll make sure you make it through the day.

-Cases can be used to add a new style to your phone’s design, and that’s true where Casely’s Power 2.0 battery cases are concerned.
-This case has Casely’s mind-bending Geo design, in rose gold with a marble effect, and it’s just absolutely stunning.
+Protective cases can also be used to add a new style to your phone’s design, and that’s absolutely true for Casely’s Power 2.0 battery cases.
+This case has Casely’s mind-bending Geo design in rose gold with a marble effect, and it’s a stunning piece of work.
 It’s fully headphone jack compatible (so you can plug your Lightning headphones in through the case), and it charges on your Lightning cable and supports wireless charging.
 It’s solid and protective, and while it’s quite expensive, the 4,100mAh battery is pretty huge, and the style speaks for itself.
 Not a fan of the design we’ve picked?
-Check out Casely’s full collection and choose one more to your style.
+Check out Casely’s full collection and choose one more to your liking.

-Waterproof cases are still relatively uncommon, but waterproof battery cases are almost non-existent.
-Our team was surprised to find this waterproof battery case from Punkjuice.
-According to the company, it’s your ultimate battery protector; it’s reportedly waterproof, dirt-proof, drop-proof, and snow-proof.
-It may not be the most fashionable looking case— it adds a bit of a chin around the bottom of your phone and increases bezel around the edge.
-However, it will add a significant amount of protection and 3,600mAh of additional battery.
-The four LEDs on the back of the pack indicate how much battery usage is available.
-This case may be more of an investment for users due to its higher cost.
+Waterproof cases are still relatively uncommon, and waterproof battery cases are almost non-existent — so we were surprised to find this waterproof battery case from PunkCases.
+According to the company, it’s the ultimate battery case.
+PunkCases claims the case is waterproof, dirt-proof, drop-proof, and snow-proof.
+It’s not the most fashionable case, since it adds a bit of a chin around the bottom of your phone and increases the bezel around the edge.
+However, it will add a significant amount of protection, 3,600mAh of additional battery, which is indicated by the four lights on the back.
+However, this is certainly not a budget-friendly case as you’ll have to pay significantly more for its unique features.

 This is an excellent choice for a utilitarian battery case.
 The wireless charging-enabled Alpatronix case has a subtle exterior but packs a massive battery capacity punch.
 This device is programmed to charge your phone first and battery pack second, so you can still use your wireless charger reliably.
 The 4,200mAh-rated battery is expected to support about 12 hours of talk time, and the design protects your phone against drops.
 There are a few downsides to keep in mind: the case charges by Micro USB connection, and while you can still connect to your PC with that, that means no Lightning cable headphones.
-While the company says the design is subtle, it still features a bulky chin at the bottom of the device.
+We disagree with the manufacturer’s claim that the case is delicate and understated as it sports a rather hulking lower edge.
 That said, this device is reliable and will keep your smartphone protected.
 And the icing on the cake is that it comes with a free iPhone X tempered glass screen protector too.